-To be eligible for domestic violence grants pursuant to this chapter, a project must provide a safe house or refuge and a crisis line, except in the case of a project providing services to batterers.
-No funds may be granted to batterer programs from the domestic violence project accounts which are derived from marriage license or divorce fees.
+To be eligible for State DV grants, a project must provide a safe house or refuge and a crisis line.
+No State DV funds may be granted to batterer programs.
 Other services which may be provided include, but are not limited to [Idaho Code 39-5210]: